 When Should You Contact Your Health Care Provider?

-If you are experiencing hot flash, you have to take note of several things.
+If you are experiencing hot flashes, you have to take note of several things.
 While this is a normal pregnancy symptom, you have to watch out for symptoms that accompany this symptom.
 If you are having a hot flash with an elevated temperature, you should check with your health care provider, as there may be a pregnancy complication that is developing.
 You should also watch out for elevated blood pressure, spotting, abdominal pain, and blurred vision.
 If your hot flash occurs with these signs, you should seek medical consult right away.